nmbr73/Kernfusion/Wiki/About.md

 Depending on the source, we will have some material structured like a book - and people tend to build documentation this way.
 But whenever you ask yourself "how can I bring the files in the Obsidian folder into the right order", or "the order of the articles on the left hand side of MkDocs output is not correct", you are probably on the wrong track!
 A Wiki is a "network" of articles and not designed to be read from a beginning to an end.

-> [!warning] Content will be hardly be publishable as a book!
+> [!warning] Content will hardly be publishable as a book!
 >
-> It's really nice, to have manuals as a PDF or even an ePub.
+> It's really nice, to have manuals as a PDF or an ePub.
 But, it must be clear that this will unfortunately hardly be possible with the approach pursued here.
 This is a serious disadvantage of which one must be aware.

 ### Write with Style